omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/index.rst

    sign-off-types-613/index
    recurring-requests/index

-A rollup block for sign-off requests, so managers and aministrators can keep track, is also be available: :doc:`Sign-off requests block </blocks/sign-off-requests-rollup-613/index>`
+A rollup block for sign-off requests, useful both for making sign-off requests available and for keeping track status for the requests, is also be available: :doc:`Sign-off requests block </blocks/sign-off-requests-rollup-613/index>`